-Table 4 presents the results from estimating equation (1a), the performance equation, across 2 different time periods: 1998-2001 and 2003-2007.
-Only the coefficient and p-value associated with the Governance variable in equation (1a) is presented.
+Table 5 presents the results from estimating equation (1a), the performance equation, across the 2 different time periods, 1998-2001 and 2003-2007, for 2 unique subsamples: those firms that increased their number of independent directors and those that did not.
 Five different specifications are presented with 5 different governance variables: Independence, board independence; DirectorOwn, the dollar value of the median director's stock ownership; CEO-Duality, whether or not the CEO is also the board chair; G-Index, the GIM (2003) governance index; and E-Index, the BCF (2009) entrenchment index.
 Only the coefficient on the Governance variable in equation (1a) is presented.
-Three different measures of performance are estimated: ROA, return on assets; Return, stock return; and Q.Tobin's Q. Performance is measured in 3 different time periods: t, t+1, t+2.
+Return on assets, ROA, is the measure of performance.
+Panel A gives the results for the subsample of firms that increased the number of independent directors on its board; Panel B gives the results for the subsample of firms that did not increase the number of independent directors on its board.
 All other variables are as defined in the text.
-Ordinary least squares (OLS) and 2-stage least squares (2SLS) results are both presented.
+Only 2-stage least squares (2SLS) results are presented.
 An intercept and year and industry dummy variables are included but not presented.
 Standard errors are clustered by firm.
-Coefficients are presented with p-values below in parentheses. , , and indicate significance at the 1%, 5%, and 10% levels, respectively.
+Coefficients are presented with p-values below in parentheses.
+Statistical significance at the 1%, 5%, and 10% levels is indicated by \\\, \\, and \, respectively.